aiqqia/CSE-Labs/DSA Lab/README.md

-# DBS-Questions
+# DSA-Questions

-My solutions to Data Base Systems questions.
+My solutions to Data Structures and Applications questions.
 4th Sem.
-The queries have been executed in Oracle Database.
+The data structures have been implemented in C Language.